 Augmented reality (AR) and virtual reality (VR) are making their way into the fashion industry.
 From virtually trying on clothes to replicating in-store experiences—AR and VR are a key part of the future of retail.

-For example, Burberry is one of them, teaming up with artist Danny Sangra to produce ‘Burberry-inspired’ illustrations for an augmented reality feature including dynamic brand elements in their iOS app.
+For example, Burberry is one of them.
+They teamed up with artist Danny Sangra to produce ‘Burberry-inspired’ illustrations for an augmented reality feature.
+This included a dynamic brand elements in their iOS app.
 Users enhanced their scenery by overlaying Danny Sangra’s AR illustrations on their photos and then sharing the result on social media, generating ample UGC and brand awareness.

 Shopping becomes more vivid, entertaining, and Instagram-able thanks to AR and VR merchandising strategies.
 Enhanced engagement rates equate to improved brand loyalty and revenue.
 Fashion retailers should consider incorporating augmented and virtual reality features into their network for a heightened retail experience.